revaturelabs/interviewquestions/Python/Python-Classes and Objects/Encapsulation.md

 print('Marks:', stu.__marks)
 ```

-> In the above code, we will get the `"AttributError: 'Student' object as no attribute '__marks'"` because __marks is a private variable and we cannot access private variables directly outside the class.
+> In the above code, we will get the `"AttributeError: 'Student' object as no attribute __marks,because _marks is a private variable and we cannot access private variables directly outside the class.
 </details>

 ---